zwoefler/Testing-Environments/kubespray-test/README.md

 Be warned, this step might take 20 minutes or more!

 Finishing this step, you now have a running Kubernetes Cluster on several virtual machines.
 Congratulations!
 To use your cluster productivly, install `kubectl` on your `Host`.
-More information is found in the [next section](#use-your-cluster)
+More information is found in the [next section](#use-your-cluster).

-### Use your Cluster
-After the setup is finished, you can use your kubernetes Cluster.
-On your host-machine (Not one of the vagrant machines) get your kubernetes cluster information
+##### Setup Kubernetes on your Host
+You have now a running Cluster, now its time to use and configure it.
+We now need to copy the kubernetes `admin.conf` from the master node `node1` to our local system.
+FOr that, we need the IP address of our master node.
+On your `Host`, follow the steps below:
-1. Create, if not already done, your local `.kube`-folder: `mkdir -p ~/.kube`
+1. Create, if not already done, your local `.kube`-folder:
+`mkdir -p ~/.kube`

-2. Download the kubeconfig file from one of the masters, in this case, from `node1`: `scp root@192.168.33.20:/etc/kubernetes/admin.conf ~/.kube/config`.
+2. Download the kubeconfig file from one of the masters, in this case, from `node1`:
+`scp root@192.168.33.20:/etc/kubernetes/admin.conf ~/.kube/config`

+We safecopy the `admin.conf` file from our `node1`, and paste it into our local `~/.kube` folder.

 3. Now you should be able to run `kubectl` commands.
+Use the following command, to show you a list of the running nodes:
-Try `kubectl get nodes -o wide`.
+`kubectl get nodes -o wide`

-4. `kubectl cluster-info`, `kubectl -n kube-system get pods`
+4. Additional commands to gather some informaion are `kubectl cluster-info` and `kubectl -n kube-system get pods`

+Now we have setup our cluster and can use our local installation of `kubectl` to run some containers.

-### Test the interport communication
+##### Test the interport communication
-See if interport communication works by starting two `busybox` containers, each on one node.
+In order to test, if the installation worked correctly, we test the interport communication by creating two `busybox` containers, each on one node.

-1. Open one terminal session on your host machine:
+1. Open one terminal session on your host machine and create the busybox container, running a shell:

 `kubectl run myshell -it --rm --image busybox -- sh`

+You will be prompted with a new shell, running in your busybox

-2. With `kubectl get pods -o wide` you can see in the `node`-column, where your container runs.
+2. Open a second temrinal, and run `kubectl get pods -o wide`.
+In the `node`-column, it is specified, on which node your container runs.
-3. In another terminal start a seconds `busybox` via:
+3. Start a third terminal, and run a second budybox container in your cluster via:

 `kubectl run myshell2 -it --rm --image busybox -- sh`

+4. MISSING PING OTHER CONTAINERS!!!!

 ## Upgrade Kubernetes Version
-We will need to make some changes on the `Ansible-host` machine.
-To see the changes live, run `kubectl get nodes` in a seperate terminal.
+Once your cluster is up and running, you maybe want to update the kubernetes version that is used.
+You can do this very easily with the following steps.
+On the `ansible-host` machine we will make some changes.

-So first, login to your cagrant ansible-`vagrant ssh ansible-host` `cd kubespray`
+So first, login to your vagrant ansible-`vagrant ssh ansible-host` `cd kubespray`
 `vim inventory/mycluster/group_vars/k8s-cluster/k8s-cluster.yml`
 Search for `kube_version` by typing `/kube_version` in vim and hit enter.
 With `n` you can cycle through the selection.